Creating POS Buttons

 From Single Commodity Group

 Select a commodity group, the assistant will create a button layout which includes one button for each product within that commodity group.
 To access this layout from the POS, go to the Button Configuration that you want to edit, press the Edit button, click on a blank space, name your button, and then press +Add Function.
 Select Button Layout, and the choose the layout you would like to add.

 From Commodity Group Hierarchy

-If your commodity groups are nested, Alcohol > Wine > Red Wine > Malbec, for example, then you can create the necessary buttons to show that all at once.
+If your commodity groups are nested (Example: Alcohol > Wine > Red Wine > Malbec), then you can create the necessary buttons to show that all at once.
 Simply check the commodity groups that you will use, and create the layout.
 This will create layouts that show all of your alcohol commodity groups, all of your wine commodity groups, etc. and link all the layouts together so that you can easily click through them at the POS.